uzimike/flickity-fade/README.md

 ## Install

-Add `flickity-fade.css` to you stylesheets and `flickity-fade.js` to your scripts.
+Add `flickity-fade.css` to your stylesheets and `flickity-fade.js` to your scripts.

 ### Download